mavryk-network/mavryk-taquito/README.md

 ### Running Integration Tests

-The Taquito integration tests are located in the `integration-tests/` directory.
+The Webmavryk integration tests are located in the `integration-tests/` directory.
 Please see the README.md in that directory for further information.

-#### Modifying Taquito source
+#### Modifying Webmavryk source

-After making your changes to Taquito, lint and run the unit test suite; this will let you know if your changes are working well with the rest of the project:
+After making your changes to Webmavryk, lint and run the unit test suite; this will let you know if your changes are working well with the rest of the project:
 ```sh
 npm run lint
 npm run test